Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 ## ESLint Configuration

-Now the configuration file will look like this
+The default configuration file will look like this

 ```json
 {